christiansandberg/onedm/README.md

 Currently it supports limited loading and generation of [SDF](https://ietf-wg-asdf.github.io/SDF/sdf.html) documents.

-> The Semantic Definition Format (SDF) is a format for domain experts to use in
+> The Semantic Definition Format (SDF) is concerned with Things, namely physical
-> the creation and maintenance of data and interaction models that describe Things,
-> i.e., physical objects that are available for interaction over a network.
+> objects that are available for interaction over a network.
+SDF is a format for
+> domain experts to use in the creation and maintenance of data and interaction
-> An SDF specification describes definitions of SDF Objects/SDF Things and their
+> models that describe Things.
+An SDF specification describes definitions of
-> associated interactions (Events, Actions, Properties), as well as the Data types
+> SDF Objects/SDF Things and their associated interactions (Events, Actions,
-> for the information exchanged in those interactions.
+> Properties), as well as the Data types for the information exchanged in those
+> interactions.
+Tools convert this format to database formats and other
+> serializations as needed.

 This library uses [Pydantic](https://docs.pydantic.dev/) to parse, validate, and dump model descriptions.
 The Pydantic models enforce a stricter validation